cesalberca/blog/src/features/talks/infrastructure/en/101-how-to-build-bad-software.md

 ---
 title: 101.
 How to build bad Software
 length: 45
-difficulty: Intermediate
+difficulty: Beginner
-language: es
+language: en
-image: 101-how-to-build-bad-software.png
+image: 101-how-to-build-bad-software.jpeg
 topics:
-  - Software design
+  - Comedy
   - JavaScript
 events:
+  - name: JSDay Canarias
+    date: 2023-05-28
+  - name: Agile Canarias
+    date: 2023-05-25
+  - name: Autentia OS
+    date: 2023-05-06
+  - name: Codemotion Madrid
+    date: 2023-05-10
 ---

-There are too many talks talking about what Good™️ Software looks and feels.
-However, creating Bad™️ Software requires a true level of expertise, dedication and craftsmanship.
-In this talk we’ll guide you how to truly create deceiving, nay, nefarious code, that’ll make your teammates rethink their career path.
-After this talk you will come up with new bad habits that you will integrate in your day-to-day developer life and change how you perceive Software development for the better.
-Join us and let’s make bad code great again!
+There are too many talks about how to develop good software.
+However, creating bad software requires discipline, perfectionism, and a high level of dedication and craftsmanship.
+In this talk you will learn to create code that, when modified, will break parts of the application that seemingly have no connection.
+You will introduce so much entropy into projects that your teammates will question why they chose programming as a career.
+Join this talk and let's create software together that would make a goat vomit!